 What is Shared Hosting Vs Cloud Hosting?

-Let’s find out the key offerings of shared vs Cloud hosting from its definition.
+Let’s find out the key offerings of the shared hosting vs Cloud hosting provider from its definition.

 The cheapest, most popular, and most widely available type of hosting solution is shared hosting.
 This service is often offered for $9.99 or less for a month.

-A single server is divided up among multiple users in shared hosting.
+A single physical server is divided up among multiple users in shared hosting server.
 A certain amount of bandwidth will be shared among all users.